 Our module structure is organised according to the principle that a Regent’s education is intensive and intimate.

-You will take modules concurrently each term, with a study trip concluding term 1.
-While ensuring a strong core, you will be able to choose optional modules such as Trend Analysis, Fashion Buying & Distribution, a language or Luxury Goods.
-The optional modules enable you to pursue your individual interests so that you can graduate from the programme with an individual profile, ready to pursue your own vision for international fashion marketing.
+You will take modules concurrently each term, with a study trip to a European fashion capital during the year.
+While taking mandatory core modules, you will also be able to choose optional modules such as Trend Analysis, Fashion Buying & Distribution, a language or Luxury Goods.
+The optional modules enable you to pursue your interests so that you can graduate from the programme with an individual profile, ready to pursue you aspirations within international fashion marketing.

 The programme comprises both core and optional modules: